vk3txd/nko-antenna-brief/docs/NKO_build.md

 _4:1 UnUn_
 - Use a Jaycar LO1234 core, or FT110-43
 - Wind 7 turns of 0.6mm enamel covered wire, bifilar
+- Schematic, same as below for 100W version
 - Use connectors and enclosure of choice
 - Power handling would be 50w SSB absolute max (untested)